 Taking the brave first step in seeking help is difficult.
 Unfortunately, it can be just as hard as finding a treatment method that works.
 If you are having difficulty succeeding in your current recovery process, do not give up.
 Treatment is not a one-size-fits-all approach.
 There are many different options available that could be a better fit for you.
+For example, some people are addicted to drugs whereas others are stuck to alcohol or other substances.
+Some retreats, such as the Amethyst Recovery Center specialise in helping people recover from substance addiction.
 Check out some alternative alcohol & substance abuse treatment recovery methods below.

 Art and Music Therapy

 Attending therapy in rehab is common.
 Many patients benefit from digging into the route of their substance abuse problem.
 However, not everyone can find the words to express themselves during a talk or group therapy session.
 In situations like this, turning to art or music therapy can be incredibly beneficial.

 In art therapy, the goal is not to focus on the aesthetics of art, but rather to practice a safe form of expression.
 Through drawing, painting, coloring, or sculpting, art therapy has helped patients gain self-esteem, reduce stress, and learn healthy coping mechanisms.

 Similarly, music therapy is processed through the entire brain, and can help bring patients to a relaxing state.
 With no prior experience necessary, this can involve drumming, writing lyrics, playing instruments, and singing.
 Studies have proven music therapy to help manage fears and anxieties, and even alleviate physical pain.